Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 - Loy Krathong (Usually

-November - Full Moon of 12th Lunar Month):
+November - Full Moon of 12th Lunar Month): The beautiful "Festival of Lights."
+Thais

-lotus-shaped floats called "krathongs" (traditionally made from
+create small, lotus-shaped floats called "krathongs"

-banana leaves and flowers, often containing a candle and incense) and
+(traditionally made from banana leaves and flowers, often containing a

-release them onto rivers, canals, lakes, and the sea.
-This act is meant to
+candle and incense) and release them onto rivers, canals, lakes, and the

-honor the water goddess (Phra Mae Khongkha) and to float away misfortune
+sea.
+This act is meant to honor the water goddess (Phra Mae Khongkha) and

-and bad luck.
-Pattaya Beach and Bali Hai Pier are popular spots for locals
+to float away misfortune and bad luck.
+Pattaya Beach and Bali Hai Pier are

-and tourists to release their krathongs, creating a serene and magical atmosphere
+popular spots for locals and tourists to release their krathongs, creating

-illuminated by thousands of flickering candles on the water.
+candles on the water.

-Held annually to celebrate Pattaya's founding.
-Features colorful parades
+- Pattaya Carnival (December): Held annually to celebrate Pattaya's founding.

-vibrant community event.
+family-friendly activities.
+A vibrant community event.

 - Chinese New Year

-(January/February - Date Varies): Celebrated
+(January/February - Date Varies):

-red lanterns adorning buildings, and special promotions at malls and
+Chaimongkhon in Naklua), red lanterns adorning buildings, and special

-restaurants.
-A festive and culturally rich time to visit.
+promotions at malls and restaurants.
+A festive and culturally rich time to

 - Vegetarian Festival

-(September/October - 9th Lunar Month): While
+(September/October - 9th Lunar Month):

-processions or rituals.
+temples may hold processions or rituals.

 Pattaya's